Dr. Eric Magrane

 Portrait of Dr. Magrane

 He has been an artist in residence in three U.S. national parks and served as poet in residence at the Arizona-Sonora Desert Museum, a bioregional zoo, botanical garden, and natural history museum.
-His article “Situating Geopoetics” appeared in the first issue of the American Association of Geographers’s GeoHumanities journal and has established his work on the leading edge of the field.
+His article “Situating Geopoetics” appeared in the first issue of the American Association of Geographers’s GeoHumanities journal and established his work on the leading edge of the field.
 His edited book Geopoetics in Practice (2020) is published in Routledge’s Research in Culture, Space, and Identity Series.

 Recent work also appears in Bioscience, Dialogues in Human GeographyCultural GeographiesLiterary GeographiesAntipodeEcotoneACME: An International Journal of Critical GeographiesCreativity (Key Ideas in Geography series, Routledge), Journal of the Southwest, and in the literary collections Counter-Desecration: A Glossary for Writing Within the Anthropocene (Wesleyan) and Big Energy: When Ecopoets Think Climate Change (BlazeVox) and elsewhere.
 He has received grants, fellowships, and awards from the National Endowment for the Humanities (NEH), Arizona Commission on the Arts, Climate Assessment for the Southwest (CLIMAS), Confluencenter for Creative Inquiry, Association for the Study of Literature and the Environment (ASLE) and others.
+He is the US book reviews editor for the journal cultural geographies, and serves on the editorial boards of Terrain.org and the “Literary Geography: Theory and Practice” book series of University of Wales Press.

 Curriculum Vitae (PDF)